avo-hq/docs.avohq.io/docs/2.0/upgrade.md

 Please ensure that you have `Rails.application.secrets.secret_key_base` or `ENV['SECRET_KEY_BASE']` available and at least 32 characters long.

+Also, run `bin/rails generate avo:locales` to regenerate the locales files.

 ## Upgrade from 2.12 to 2.13

 ### Remove the params from the `search_query` block